Henrymachiyu/FIPO/README.md

 **Qwen Pilot, Alibaba Group | Published on March 20, 2026**

 FIPO is a value-free RL recipe for eliciting deeper reasoning from a clean base model.
 The central idea is simple: GRPO-style training works, but its token credit assignment is too coarse.
 FIPO densifies that signal with a discounted Future-KL term that reflects how the rest of the trajectory evolves after each token.
+Empirically, we find that this granular reinforcement allows the model to break through the length stagnation observed in standard baselines.
+Evaluated on Qwen2.5-32B-Base, FIPO extends the average chain-of-thought length from 4,000 to over 10,000 tokens, driving AIME 2024 Pass@1 accuracy from 50.0% to a peak of 58.0%.

 ## Overview

 ![Figure 1 overview](assets/readme/fig1.png)

 *Figure 1.
 FIPO vs. baselines on AIME 2024.
-FIPO shows that pure RL training alone can outperform reproduced pure-RL baselines such as DAPO and DeepSeek-R1-Zero-32B, while also producing substantially longer responses on average.*
+FIPO shows that pure RL training alone can outperform reproduced pure-RL baselines such as DAPO and DeepSeek-R1-Zero-32B, surpass o1-mini, and produce substantially longer responses on average.*

-- FIPO is a **value-free RL algorithm** designed to overcome reasoning bottlenecks in ORM-based GRPO training.
+**Highlights**

-- Standard GRPO assigns the same outcome-level advantage to every token in a trajectory.
-We argue that this **coarse credit assignment** creates a lower ceiling, because the model cannot distinguish critical reasoning steps from routine continuation tokens.
+- **Pure RL only:** FIPO outperforms reproduced DAPO and DeepSeek-R1-Zero-32B, and surpasses o1-mini on AIME 2024.
-- FIPO replaces that uniform treatment with a **dense advantage formulation**: each token is reweighted by the discounted signed policy shift of its future trajectory.
+- **Dense advantage formulation:** instead of assigning one uniform outcome-level signal to all tokens, FIPO reweights each token by the discounted signed shift of its future trajectory.
-- On **Qwen2.5-32B-Base**, FIPO breaks the typical reasoning-length plateau, extending average chain-of-thought length from roughly **4,000** to **10,000+** tokens and improving **AIME 2024 Pass@1** from **50.0%** to a peak of **58.0%**.
+- **Longer reasoning:** on Qwen2.5-32B-Base, FIPO breaks the usual 4k-token plateau and extends average reasoning length to **10,000+** tokens.
-- More broadly, FIPO suggests that improving **advantage density inside the GRPO framework** is a promising path for eliciting deep reasoning without relying on long-CoT SFT or a separate value model.
+- **Stronger performance:** AIME 2024 Pass@1 improves from **50.0%** to a peak of **58.0%**.

 ## Core Change